johnperry-math/AoC2023/More_Detailed_Comparison.md

 ### Terminology

 * Ada has historically called this unit of organization a `package`.
-* Rust calls them `mod`ules, but these are so often distributed via the `cargo` tool, which calls its packages "crates", that in my experience the term "crate" is used instead.
+* Rust calls them `mod`ules, which are collected into "crates".
+A project typically has a "workspace" of many crates.
 * The Ada community has deveoped its own package manager, [alire](https://alire.ada.dev/), which also calls its packages "crates".

 ### General structure